Scientific Principles (9899.3)

 Additional readings will be made available on the unit Canvas site.

-Students must complete all the required reading in advance of the workshops.
+Students must complete all the required reading in advance to the tutorial workshops.

 Recommended texts for all Scientific Principles students: